-Major plant species were collected and identified using the quadrate method as described by [14], and with the help of a plant taxonomist.
-Three quadrates measuring 10m x 10m for the secondary forested area, 4m x 4m for upland agriculture field and 2m x 2m for lowland swam field were used [12].
-Relative density, relative frequency and relative dominance for plants was determined importance value index (IVI) for three species in each transect was calculated using the formula: IVI = RD+ RF+ RDO where RD = relative dominance [5].
+Major plant species were collected and identified using the quadrate method as described by Schemnitz [10], and with the support of a plant taxonomist.
+Three quadrates measuring 10m x 10m for the secondary forested area, 4m x 4m for upland agriculture field and 2m x 2m for lowland swam field were used [11].
+Relative density (RD), relative frequency (RF) and relative dominance (RDO) for plants was determined by the equations 2, 3 and 4, respectively: